deepbsd/deepbsd.github.io/_posts/2021-09-23-Learning_Bash.markdown

 computers didn't even have keyboards or monitors, let alone mice.
 Computer programs used to be stored on perforated paper.
 Even large floppy disks were an improvement.
 And people got lots of work done in those days by doing mental work in their heads instead of on the screen.
+So really, a terminal is a luxury!

 To make sense of the terminal, you have to understand how computers are built and how they work.
 You won't be seeing pictures of a hard disk or power supply or keyboard.